rebecavalverde/help-docs/docs/en/edu/google-classroom/create-class.md

 *You will need a Flat for Education account to use this feature, [check out the introduction](/help/en/education/google-classroom/).*

+Adding a Google Classroom course on Flat will automatically provision or update your students' accounts into your private Flat for Education website, then enroll them in your Flat class.
+Once a course is synchronized on Flat, future roster updates will be instant and automatic, you don't have anything to do!

-Discover here how to setup a new Google Classroom course on Flat.
+In a couple of clicks, you will have your first group ready, and be able to create your first music notation on Google Classroom using Flat.
+Discover below how to set up a new Google Classroom course on Flat.

 ## 1. Open the tab "Classes."

-Once you are logged in Flat, click on the **tab "Classes"** on the top left of your screen on any dashboard page.
+Once you are [logged in Flat](https://flat.io/edu), click on the **tab "Classes"** on the top left of your screen on any dashboard page.

 ![classes tab](/help/assets/img/createaclass/classestab.PNG)

-Then, click on the button **"Create a new class"** in the centre of your screen.
+Then, click on the button **"Create a new class"** in the center of your screen.

 ![create a new class](/help/assets/img/createaclass/createanewclass.PNG)